matter-labs/zksync-era/core/tests/loadnext/README.md

 Example invocation:

 - transactions similar to mainnet
-- 300 accounts - should be enough to put full load to the sequencer
+- 300 accounts - should be enough to put a full load to the sequencer
 - 20 transactions in flight - corresponds to the current limits on the mainnet and testnet
 - 20 minutes of testing - should be enough to properly estimate the TPS
 - As `L2_RPC_ADDRESS`, `L2_WS_RPC_ADDRESS`, `L1_RPC_ADDRESS` and `L1_RPC_ADDRESS` is not set, the test will run against